StackExchange/stack-blog/README.md

 ###1.
 Add yourself as a contributor with an author file

 You need to create a new markdown file with your username in the `_authors` folder to be included as a contributor on the blog.
 For example, Jon Chan uses the username `jonhmchan` so he would create a new file named `jonhmchan.md`.
-In the content of this markdown file should be the following:
+In the content of this markdown file should be the following (you don't need the square brackets):
 ```
 ---
 layout: author
 id: [username, must be same as file name]
 name: [your full name]
 job: [job title]
-avatar: [url to an image to be used with all your posts]
+avatar: [url to an image to be used with all your posts.
+Most people use their twitter pic url]
-twitter: [your twitter handle]
+twitter: [your twitter handle, without the @]
-website: [url to your personal site]
+website: [url to your personal site, optional.
+You can remove this entire line if you don't have one.]
 ---
 ```
 So Jon Chan's `jonhmchan.md` file would look like: